deepakisactive/deepakisactive/README.md

 <h3 align ="left">

--🔭 I’m currently wyorking on Frontend Development and CP.
+-🔭 I’m currently working on Frontend Development and CP.

--🌱 I’m currently learning web3 and backend
+-🌱 I’m currently learning web3 and backend.

 -👯 I’m looking to collaborate with Web 3 , Frontend Developers and CP enthusiast.